Pantograph (transport): Weaknesses

 Contact between a pantograph and an overhead line is usually assured through a block of graphite.
 This material conducts electricity while working as a lubricant.
 As graphite is brittle, pieces can break off during operation.
-Bad pantographs can seize the overhead wire and tear it down, so there is a two-way influence whereby bad wires can damage the pantograph and bad pantographs can damage the wires.
+Poorly-built pantographs can seize the overhead wire and tear it down, and poor-condition wires can damage the pantograph.
 To prevent this, a pantograph monitoring station can be used.
 At sustained high speeds, above 300 km/h, friction can cause the contact strip to become red hot, which in turn can cause excessive arcing and eventual failure.

 In the UK, the pantographs (Brecknell Willis and Stone Faiveley) of vehicles are raised by air pressure and the graphite contact "carbons" create an air gallery in the pantograph head which release the air if a graphite strip is lost, activating the automatic drop device and lowering the pantograph to prevent damage.
 Newer electric traction units may use more sophisticated methods which detect the disturbances caused by arcing at the point of contact when the graphite strips are damaged.
 There are not always two pantographs on an electric multiple unit but, in cases where there are, the other one can be used if one is damaged; an example of this situation would be a Class 390 Pendolino.
 The rear pantograph in relation to the direction of travel is often used as to avoid damaging both pantographs in case of entanglements: if the front pantograph was used, debris from an entanglement could cause damage to the rear pantograph, rendering both pantographs and the vehicle inoperable.

+Automatic dropping device

+Automatic dropping device (ADD) is a device that automatically lowers the pantograph on electric trains to prevent additional damages in case of obstructions or emergencies.
+It is also known as pantograph dropping device.

+In Europe, the automatic dropping device is mandatory for trains with operational speeds of 160 km/h or 120 km/h and higher if one or several pantographs are used respectively.
+Otherwise, the train operators are free to install these devices at their discretion.
+The damage that causes the pantograph to fall can include the strip head, the pantograph head, and other parts.

+The ADD mostly uses a pneumatic system to detect a damage.
+For example, a broken contact strip will cause a pressure drop in the air tube inside.
+On non-pneumatic pantographs (mostly tramway or metro), solutions such as a pin on the pantograph head which pulls a cable to lower the pantograph.
+Nevertheless, operators are free to utilize it and performance requirements (distance, force, time...) are not defined.

+Time reaction and reaction to quit overhead contact line are defined for main line use.

+This function can be different to wearing detection made of a tube or insert place higher than ADD tube.